websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 Verify that CLI version 2 has been uninstalled before installing version 3.

-### Installing v3
+### Installing Version 3

-Once v2 is uninstalled, you can following the [above instructions](#installing-the-cli) to install v3 of the CLI tool.
+Once version 2 is uninstalled, you can following the [above instructions](#installing-the-cli) to install version 3 of the CLI tool.

 ## Configuring the CLI Remote